Skip to main content

 • In-person, including to a co-renter

-• By email, if you have agreed to receive notices this way
+• By electronic communication, such as email, if you have agreed to receive notices this way

-See our page on your privacy while renting, to learn more about what to do if they do not follow the rules.
+To learn more about what to do if they do not follow the rules, see our page on your privacy while renting.

-Following a notice of their intention to sell the property, the landlord (officially called the rental provider), or their agent, must give you a written ‘notice of entry’ at least 48 hours before they want to enter the property to show a potential buyer the home or conduct an open for inspection, and 7 days notice if they want to enter the property to take photos or videos for advertising or conduct a valuation.
+Following a notice of their intention to sell, the landlord (officially called the rental provider) or their agent must give you a written notice of entry at least 48 hours before they want to enter the property to show a potential buyer the home or carry out an open for inspection.

 The notice of entry must:

-• Be in writing – a phone call or text message telling you about it is not enough
+• Be in writing – a phone call is not enough

 • State the reason under the law that allows them to enter your home

-• Be given to you in enough time to ensure you are given the minimum notice period (as stated above)
+• Be given to you in enough time to ensure you have the minimum notice period (as stated above)

 • In-person between 8 am and 6 pm

-• By electronic communication, such as email, if you have given written consent to receive notices this way
+• By electronic communication, such as email, if you have agreed to receive notices this way

 If the reason for the entry is to show an individual buyer the property, or to take photos or videos for advertising, your landlord or their agent can only enter if they have made reasonable attempts to agree with you about the days and times.

-Your landlord (officially called your rental provider) or their agent can only stay for as long as is reasonably required to conduct the individual sales inspection or to take photos and videos for advertising.
+Your landlord (officially called the rental provider) or their agent can only stay for as long as is reasonably required to carry out an individual sales inspection or to take photos and videos for advertising.

 A photographer or sales agent, or any other agent, must act reasonably and respect your privacy during the visit.
 For example, they cannot go through your drawers or wardrobes or damage your belongings.

-In relation to an open for inspection, these cannot take place more than twice a week and cannot last for more than an hour.
+An open for inspection cannot take place more than twice a week and cannot last for more than an hour.

 Family or personal violence